snowdriftcoop/snowdrift/BUILD.md

 Note: You do *not* need to install GHC or Haskell Platform.
-Stack will automatically install the correct GHC version if you don't have it, and this won't affect any installation you already have of other verisons.
+Stack will automatically install the correct GHC version if you don't have it, and this won't affect any installation you already have of other versions.

 ### System-specific notes